 Mind’s Brunswick Psychosocial residential rehabilitation services are designed for people who have significant mental health and wellbeing concerns which have impacted their capacity to live independently.

-This service is for people requiring psychosocial residential rehabilitation for a specific time period (up to 24 months), in a peer recovery community environment, with 24/7 support.
+This service is for people requiring psychosocial residential rehabilitation, in a peer environment.

 In most cases, residents fund their Psychosocial residential rehabilitation service via their NDIS package.
-Residents with NDIS packages that feature funding for Flexible Core - Activities of Daily Living, or Supported Independent Living, plus Capacity Building, typically choose help with:
+Residents typically choose help with:

 • better understanding their mental illness and developing strategies to manage mental health